China slams HK airport protesters as ‘terrorist-like’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HONG KONG: China reacted furiously on Wednesday to "terrorist-like" attacks on its citizens by pro-democracy protesters during a second day of mass disruptions at Hong Kong’s airport that turned violent.
+HONG KONG: China reacted furiously Wednesday to “terrorist-like” attacks on its citizens by pro-democracy protesters during a second day of mass disruptions at Hong Kong´s airport that turned violent.

 “We express the strongest condemnation of these terrorist-like actions,” said Xu Luying, spokeswoman at the Hong Kong and Macao Affairs of the State Council, who called the two men who were beaten “mainland China compatriots.”